robthomson/RF2STATUS/README.md

 set crsf_gps_ground_speed_reuse = ESC_TEMP
 set crsf_gps_sats_reuse = MCU_TEMP

-You will also need to edit the GPS Altitude sensor and 'max' the default sensor value or you will only ever display rpm at 1000rpm.
+You will also need to edit the GPS Altitude sensor and 'max' the default sensor value or you will only ever display rpm at 1000rpm.  (as of 1.5.3 this is fixed)

-Currently the 'governer' modes being sent to the CRSF flight mode have a bug in lua.
-It will not work as expected until the bug is fixed.
-Suggest you use ethos flight modes for now!
+Currently the 'governer' modes being sent to the CRSF flight mode have a bug in lua from pre 1.5.3.
+So make sure you upgrade.